alphagov/govuk-rfcs/rfc-111-standardise-on-one-cli-tool.md

 - Built originally by people who have since left GDS and [doesn't receive many updates](https://github.com/alphagov/govuk-aws/commits/master/tools/govukcli).
 - Requires separate AWS credential management for which we have [many](https://docs.publishing.service.gov.uk/manual/aws-cli-access.html) [pages](https://docs.publishing.service.gov.uk/manual/aws-console-access.html) of [documentation](https://docs.publishing.service.gov.uk/manual/set-up-aws-account.html).

-### Potential solution 3
+### Potential solution 3 (Issy's preference)

-We converge on the centrally maintained (but open to everyone to contribute) GDS CLI and move everything GOV.UK-specific in there.
+We converge on the centrally maintained (but open to everyone to contribute) GDS CLI and move everything GOV.UK-specific in there as either subcommands or extensions (as `gds govuk connect` exists currently).

 Pros: